 WMU recognizes that within the field of education, academic freedom is a highly held right.
-In that regard, WMU will do everything possible to ensure that faculty members are given the freedom to represent views, theories, research results, and opinions in the normal process of teaching their assigned courses.
+In that regard, WMU will do everything possible to ensure that faculty, staff, student and board members are given the freedom to represent views, theories, research results, and opinions in the normal process of university life.
 However, WMU also recognizes that academic freedom must be weighed in response to the responsibilities of Christian faith and practice.
-The principles of developing Christian community, the responsibility of leadership by faculty members as role models to the students, and the ethics of Christian faith as prescribed by the school's Statement of Faith also provide the boundaries within which faculty members are given to exercise their academic freedom.
-Faculty members, who hold differing and potentially contentious theological views, may be asked to step down from their faculty positions.
+The principles of developing Christian community, the responsibility of leadership by faculty, staff, student and board members as role models, and the ethics of Christian faith as prescribed by the school's Statement of Faith also provide the boundaries within which members of WMU community are given to exercise their academic freedom.
+Those who contentious and potentially differing theological views may be asked to step down from their faculty positions.
 When this happens, WMU will still hold the resigning faculty member in highest regard, realizing that the human perspective on theological truth is never complete and clear.